TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 5 - Cost Management/1.5.3-cost/_index.md

 IT needs to be ahead of business.
 When calculating the cost savings, includes committed projects and future growth.
 You should also take into account undersized VMs, as the application team may demand that they are upsized.

 Calculate CPU, RAM and Disk.
 If possible, include network too.
-It is harder to calculate, as by nature it’s just interconnect.
+It is harder to calculate, as by nature it's just interconnect.
 For each of these three IaaS resources, calculate both the demand and the reclamation.
-For the demand, don’t forget to include the full cost.
+For the demand, don't forget to include the full cost.
 When a VM needs 100 GB, it translates into a lot more as you factor is DR, back up, snapshot, etc.

 The following table provides an example.